144-hour Visa-free Transit in Liaoning

 Visiting Shenyang Imperial Palace

 As the former palace of Qing Dynasty rulers before they entered Beijing, Shenyang Imperial Palace should be on your travel destination list during the 144-hour stay.
-In terms of scale, it is second only after the Forbidden City in Beijing.
+In terms of scale, it is second only to the Forbidden City in Beijing.
 In 2008, it was inscribed in the World Culture Heritage List by the UNESCO.
-A visit around the splendid palace complex unveils a corner of Chinese history in front of your eyes.
+A visit around the splendid palace complex unveils a corner of Chinese history right in front of your eyes.

 |Xinghai Park in Dalian|